almeidacavalcante/taniarascia.com/backup/bkp-posts/2017-01-09-how-to-use-the-command-line-for-apple-macos-and-linux.md

 ```

 - **Computer Name** (NolBook) - That's just the name I gave my computer.
-- **Directory** (`~` ) - Directly next to the computer name is the current directory you're working in. `~` stands for home directory, which is my `taniarascia` folder.
+- **Directory** (`~` ) - Directly next to the computer name is the current directory you're working in. `~` stands for home directory, which is my `almeidacavalcante` folder.
-- **Username** (taniarascia) - This might be slightly confusing because my home folder AND username are both taniarascia, but this is specifically referring to the computer user.
+- **Username** (almeidacavalcante) - This might be slightly confusing because my home folder AND username are both almeidacavalcante, but this is specifically referring to the computer user.
 - **READY** (`$`) - A dollar sign signifies that the prompt is ready to accept your command.
 You do not type the `$`, it's just there.
 On a Windows computer, this is represented by a `>` symbol.

 > A terminal or command prompt is a program (command line interface) that runs a shell, which interprets the commands.